rkallensee/simple-domain-tool/README.md

 ## Installation

-### How to run on the application onyour local machine
+### How to run the application on your local machine

 You can run the application on your local computer by following these steps: